(18th April 2016 – 18 miles + 2 miles from my home to path’s start)

 This handsome village, a mile from the path, dates from about 400AD and formed part of a Royal Manor belonging first to Alfred the Great and, later, William the Conqueror.
 I thought you ought to know that.

-I arrived at the beautiful, C15th Ye Olde George Inn at 5.20 … and I would have liked the place much better if they had clearly stated their opening times when I booked and gave them my expected arrival time.
+I arrived at the beautiful, C15th Ye Olde George Inn at 5.20 … and I would have liked the place much more if they had clearly stated their opening times when I booked and told them I would be arriving about five o’clock.
+Instead, the pub was shut and I couldn’t get into my room.
 I sat outside for forty minutes before my increasingly frantic knocking summoned an obviously irritated manager.
-(Reading on-line reviews, I see that I’m not the first walker to arrive early, blissfully unaware of the strict 6pm opening time).
+Well, I was pretty irritated too.
+(Reading online reviews, I see that I’m not the first walker to arrive early, blissfully unaware of the strict 6pm opening time).

-Later, smelling nicely of soap, I chugged fine ale and devoured the cheapest item on an expensive menu: a still over-priced burger with a small, whimper-inducing number of chips.
+Later, smelling nicely of soap, I chugged fine ale and devoured the cheapest item on an expensive menu: an over-priced burger with a small, whimper-inducing number of chips.
 I hate that.
 Ordering a meal, when very hungry, only to be presented with a portion that only a 12-year-old with no appetite could find sustaining.
 Calling it a ‘Gourmet Steak Burger‘ and serving the chips in a dinky, miniature frying basket didn’t transform it beyond countless others I’ve eaten either (though presumably it justifies charging £13.50).

 After downing a second pint, and scribbling an ineligible something in my journal, I climbed back upstairs to sweet – if still hungry – oblivion.